Skip to Main Content

 Finding Information

-• there are also many collections of eBooks issued by different publishers and aggregators - some are listed here
+• There are also many collections of eBooks issued by different publishers and aggregators - some are listed on our eBooks guide

-• Use the Subject Guides to direct you to appropriate resources and specialized databases
+• Use the Subject Guides to direct you to topical resources and specialized databases

 • SSRN Library (Social Sciences Research Network - will retrieve preprints - have not gone through peer review yet)